The Best Country Stores in New England

 Hampshire.
 With its wide front porch and old wood spindles, an

-American flag, Colonial white paint brining out the best in the
+American flag, Colonial white paint bringing out the best in the

 building's look and an old Coca Cola sign, the